-We also ask that you use the UF campus map at: http://campusmap.ufl.edu/ to find the designated pick-up locations for the SNAP vehicle escorts.
-Once you click on the web site, please check the “Campus Safety” link located within the “Map Features” section of the map, and all the SNAP pick-up locations will be indicated with the SNAP “S” logo.
+The UF campus map at: http://campusmap.ufl.edu/ is another resource that can be used to find SNAP’s official stopping points.
+When viewing the campus map, please click the “Campus Safety” link located within the “Map Features” section of the map, and all the SNAP stops will be indicated with the SNAP “S” logo.

-SNAP’s funding comes from the transportation fee generated from student tuition fees.
+SNAP’s funding comes from the UF transportation access fee that is generated from student tuition on a per-credit basis.